OmaJuliet/Supabase-Contact-Book/README.md

 ## About The Project

 This is React CRUD web application built using Supabase as the backend service.
 It enables users add, update and delete contact details of people.
 Contact image upload is also supported.
+Contact information is stored in Supabase.

 ## Frontend Interface of Contact Book Application
 ![Contact UI](contact.png)

-## Project Live Link